szmodz/libfsrc/README.md

 <h2>Performance</h2>
 <p>
-As a teaser, this page will present a tiny comparison to <a href="http://www.mega-nerd.com/SRC/">libsamplerate</a>.
+As a teaser, this readme will present a tiny comparison to <a href="http://www.mega-nerd.com/SRC/">libsamplerate</a>.
 It might not be entirely fair, since libsamplerate allows time-varying conversion factors, while FSRC does not (yet, at least).
 Still, libsamplerate seems to be the only library which is both high-quality and has a decent programming interface.
 I'll try to add a couple more into the mix later (like SOX).
 </p>